MavEtJu/Geocube/README.md

 # Geocube development

-## Obtain the source and get it read:
+## Obtain the source and get it ready

     $ git clone

 Install the Google Maps POD, run:

     $ pod update GoogleMaps

 After that, open Geocube.xcworkspace in Xcode and under Supporting Files, copy the file EncryptionKeysExample.plist to EncryptionKeys.plist